 When bad storms or tornadoes cause widespread damage to homes, scammers may try to exploit the disaster.
-They may ask home owners for up-front payments for home repairs and then disappear without ever doing the work.
-In other cases, scammers may charge exorbitant prices, charge you for unnecessary repairs or do sub-standard work.
 Storm victims are often more vulnerable to home repair fraud because they may be so desperate to get their lives back to normal that they don’t question the costs they’re quoted or thoroughly check out the person they’re hiring.
+These scam artists, often referred to as “storm chasers,” may ask homeowners for up-front payments for home repairs and then disappear without ever doing the work.
+In other cases, scammers may charge exorbitant prices, charge you for unnecessary repairs or do substandard work.
+Sometimes scammers offer to cover the homeowner’s insurance deductible and persuade him or her to give fake reports to the insurance company, potentially implicating the homeowner in a case of insurance fraud.

 The Attorney General’s Consumer Protection Division offers the following tips to those who are in need of home repair work or tree-removal services: